-The tax rate will be 20% if you’ve applied to the NHR regime and the activity categorizes as highly qualified.
+The tax rate will be 20% if you’ve applied to the NHR regime and the activity is categorized as highly qualified.

 So, simply put, if you have a taxable income of €35,000, you will pay IRS in the amount of €7,000.

-However, not every worker will be able to benefit from the 20% rate; only those who fall under the category of Highly Qualified Worker (HQW) and, also, provided that they are exercising the profession regulated in the NHR regime.
+However, not every worker will be able to benefit from the 20% rate; only those who fall under the category of Highly Qualified Worker (HQW), provided that they are exercising the profession regulated in the NHR regime.

 As for the income related to other activities not covered by this law, the standard tax rate in Portugal must be applied, and it can vary from 14.5% to almost 50%.